matter-labs/zksync-era/docs/guides/advanced/01_initialization.md

 #### Containers

-As first step, running `zkstack containers` gets the docker images for postgres and reth.
+The first step to initialize a ZK Stack ecosystem is to run the command `zkstack containers`.
+This command gets the docker images for `postgres` and `reth`.
 If the `--observability` option is passed to the command, or the corresponding option is selected in the interactive prompt, then Prometheus, Grafana and other observability-related images are downloaded and run.